DJShankyShoe/scythe/README.md

-# scythe: `The Yara Signature Crafter` that fingerprints honeypot traffic
+# SCYTHE: `The Yara Signature Crafter` that fingerprints honeypot traffic

 ```
                                          =.                      =-